lesaint/lesaint.github.io/damapping/framework/getting-started.md

 }
 {% endhighlight %}

 Please note that this is a class, not an interface.
-We are not configuring a tool to do bean mapping, we are providing bean mapping code to the framework.
+We are not configuring a tool to do object mapping, we are providing object mapping code to the framework.

-A class annotated with `@Mapper` is the atomic component of bean mapping code according to DAMapping's bean mapping code paradigm.
+A class annotated with `@Mapper` is the atomic component of object mapping code according to DAMapping's object mapping code paradigm.
 It is also referred to as the "dedicated class".

 Although the example above is a dedicated class mapping a single type to another, the DAMapping framework does not enforce such a rule (though it is best to follow it), nor does it enforce any naming convention.